WongtonMein/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 - SELECT the pizza_id, pizza_name, and **COUNT** all pizza_id values from our temporary table, customer_orders_temp
 - We then **JOIN** customer_orders_temp with runner_orders_temp on their order_id values
 - The pizza_names table is joined on customer_orders_temp on their pizza_id values
-- Similar to the previous question, we filter pickup_time WHERE it is not NULL to ensure we query successful pickups
+- Similar to the previous question, we filter WHERE pickup_time IS NOT NULL to ensure we query successful pickups
 - We then GROUP BY pizza_id and pizza_name and ORDER BY pizza_id

+Results:
 | pizza_id | pizza_name | pizzas_delivered |
 |---|---|---|
 | 1 | Meatlovers | 9 |